 What a disappointment it was when this old stuff showed up.
 Initially, when I first recognized that damn, I gotta deal with this, it felt like a disaster.
 Coffee EVERYWHERE!
 Who knows why this happens.
 Maybe we are presented with emotions when we have enough room in our lives to listen.
 Maybe it happens when we practice enough yoga and our heads are sufficiently clear to notice the noise.
 Maybe it's a momentary interaction that, like a shock, jars our psyche to attention.
 It's likely a myriad combination, different for each of us.

-My issue is still here, and like the purse, it might come out of the closet every three years.
+My anxiety still shows up, but less frequently.
+It is still here, and like the purse, it might come out of the closet every three years.
 It will make a brief showing and go back into the closet.
 The disaster of it is over.
 I'm in clean up mode.
 Rinsing out the filter, adding new grounds.
 Starting from scratch.